 Sciences Po Paris, the American Chamber of Commerce, among others.

-With an Innovation Consultant, she has co-created a business technique Iridescence
+With a Change Facilitator, she has co-created a method for business Iridescence

 that uses the framework of the seven colored spaces of her cartography